 Long before Sonoma County was known for Wine Country, it was home to thousands of Native Americans, including those of the Pomo, Coast Miwok, and Wappo tribes.
 Many places in Sonoma County still impart this 4,000-year-old Native American history, including Tolay Lake in Petaluma, a significant spiritual site thought by many California tribes to have healing powers.
 And in Santa Rosa, the first-class California Indian Museum and Cultural Center portrays California history and culture from a uniquely Native American perspective.

-As early as 1821, Russian colonists planted and cultivated grapes at Fort Ross on the Pacific Coast.
-But it was the Spanish Franciscan fathers who laid the foundation for the wine industry in 1832 when Padre Jose Altimera planted several thousand grapevines at their northernmost mission, San Francisco Solano in Sonoma.
+It actually wasn't until the 1800s that grapes found their way to Sonoma County.
+As early as 1821, Russian colonists, who had primarily come east to hunt seals, planted and cultivated grapevines at Fort Ross on the Pacific Coast.
+But in 1832, the foundation for the region's wine industry was laid when Padre Jose Altimera, a Spanish Franciscan monk, planted several thousand grapevines at his order's northernmost mission, San Francisco Solano in Sonoma.

 At that time, California was under control of the Mexican government, which found this Spanish presence a threat to its power; in 1833, Mexico's Governor Figueroa sent General Mariano Vallejo north to found a presidio and stake a firmer claim in the region.
 The site he chose in 1834 was San Francisco Solano, the first of many Spanish missions the Mexican government and military would appropriate for itself—and the birthplace of the town of Sonoma.